haruki-sugarsun/hacky-helper-crx/taskdocs/parking_lot.md

 - Search for the "saved bookmarks" as well.
 - Close Window in the action menu in Tabs UI.
 - Style in Settings UI.
+- Refactor extensions message related constants and types in a shared directory.